-As the years passed, I dabbled in many mediums, e.g., oils, acrylics, watercolors, alcohol inks, scratchboard, ceramics, assemblage, porcelain dolls, paper dolls, carved eggs, Washi eggs.
+As the years passed, I dabbled in many mediums, e.g., oils, acrylics, watercolors, alcohol inks, charcoal drawings with both white and black charcoal, scratchboard, ceramics, assemblage, porcelain dolls, paper dolls, carved eggs, Washi eggs.

 Thank you for reading my story.